The Group of Disjoint 2-Spheres in 4-Space: Link maps in standard position

-Proving the other parts of Theorem~\ref{thm:I2} will require more work.
-We start with the algebraic topology of the complement of a map $f:S^2\imra S^4$ in standard position.
-Along with the Whitney spheres from Section~\ref{sec:w-homotopy}, the following lemma involves \emph{accessory spheres}, which are introduced in the proof and described in further detail in section~\ref{subsec:w-sphere-and-a-spheres-local-coordinates}.
-Just as a Whitney sphere is constructed from four copies of a Whitney disk, an accessory sphere is constructed from four copies of an \emph{accessory disk} bounded by a sheet-changing loop in $f$ which passes through a self-intersection point (section~\ref{subsec:acc-disks}).
+We'll next discuss the algebraic topology of the complement of a map $f:S^2\imra S^4$ in standard position.
+Along with the Whitney spheres from Section~\ref{sec:w-spheres-and-homotopy}, the following lemma involves \emph{accessory spheres}, which are introduced in the proof and described in further detail in Section~\ref{sec:accessory-sphere-revisit}.
+Just as a Whitney sphere is constructed from four copies of a Whitney disk, an accessory sphere is constructed from four copies of an \emph{accessory disk} bounded by a sheet-changing loop in $f$ which passes through a self-intersection point.

 \begin{lem} Let $W_1,\dots, W_n$ be a standard collection of Whitney disks for $f:S^2\imra S^4$ in standard position.
 Then the compact $4$--manifold

 has the following algebraic topological properties: \begin{enumerate} \item $\pi_1M$ is infinite cyclic, generated by a meridian $x$.
 Set $\Lambda:=\Z[x^{\pm 1}]$. \item $\pi_2M$ is a free $\Lambda$-module of rank $2n$ with a basis of the form